Father of slain son reacts to violence among youth in Shelby County

 “Let’s not get discouraged about summertime.
 Let’s double our efforts.
 Let’s do more.
 If they’ve got more crime, let’s do more good.”

-His organization is planning an event for the youth every other week.
+His organization is working to plan an event for the youth every other week.

 He challenges others to get involved and try to understand what causes kids to act out from lack of education to a bad home life.